MathewMorrow/STM32-SD-Logging-DMA/README.md

 ![matlab_decode_example](https://github.com/MathewMorrow/STM32-SD-Logging-DMA/assets/50677844/5cdc683e-28ab-40dc-8775-f0ccb034343a)

 # FFT Application
-The most important application for this data logging was FFT analysis to see where to place my LPF and Notch filters on my quad.
+The most important application for this data logging was FFT analysis to see where to place my LPF and Notch filters on my drone.
-Here is a plot of the raw gyro data coming out of the chip and my filtered data going into the PIDs.
+Below is an FFT plot of the raw gyro data from a BMI270 chip and my filtered data going into the PIDs.
 **Anything above ~100Hz needs filtering out and below 80Hz is what the drone needs to control**
 ![FFT_Example](https://github.com/MathewMorrow/STM32-SD-Logging-DMA/assets/50677844/391683b6-83b7-4e12-879b-0fdffa7c5188)